feathersjs/docs/guides/basics/rest.md

 app.listen(3030);
 ```

-`express.json`, `express.urlencoded` and `express.errorHandler` is a normal Express middleware.
-We can still also use `app.use` to register a Feathers service though.
+`express.json`, `express.urlencoded` and `express.errorHandler` are normal Express middlewares.
+We can still use `app.use` to register a Feathers service though.

 > __Pro tip:__ You can find more information about the Express framework integration in the [Express API chapter](../../api/express.md).